ArnBeDev/FactoryCapture/README.md

 ## Factory Simulation:
  - written in C# and Java
- - sends every seconds a HTTP Request to the backend with machinedata
+ - sends every second a HTTP Request to the backend with machinedata
  - is a good option as long as you do not have your own factory